picketlink/picketlink-as-subsystem/README.md

-# PicketLink 2.5 Subsystem for JBoss Application Server #
+# PicketLink 2.5 Subsystem for JBoss Enterprise Application Platform #

 This project is an extension for the JBoss Application Server that enables PicketLink for deployments.